shlomif/shlomif-tech-diary/tweets.md

 ----

 Hi all! my favourite balloon animal is a cat ;).
 My name is Shlomi Fish, and I'm 1977-born, cis&mostly-straight male, secular pluralist&universalist of Jewish descent who lives in Tel Aviv.
+I have been classed as an enemy of some geek Feminist forums due to lack of tact, but see https://www.shlomifish.org/meta/FAQ/are_you_a_sexist__are_you_a_feminist.xhtml .
+You can learn more about me from my FAQ: https://www.shlomifish.org/meta/FAQ/ .